Gather student feedback in engaging ways - applying Rosenshine's principles

 In a second moment ask your students to answer a question concerning their weaknesses/limitations.
 Followed by a constructive challenge like 'Think of possible solutions.'

-This learning technique is often used at the end of a lesson, while revising what has been learned and the learning objective/s.
-However, this technique can be implemented at any moment.
-Just as many other types of plenaries, it's a very powerful formative assessment tool, and a way of initiating a brainstorm session on a subject.
+This learning technique is often used at the end of a lesson, while revising what has been learnt.
+However, it can be implemented at any moment.
+Just as many other types of plenaries, it's a very powerful formative assessment tool, and could be a way of initiating a brainstorm session.

 Let students type their answers: they will write more